-What is the difference between EB and Arc welding?
+What is the difference between EB & Arc welding?

 Arc welding melts metal by applying heat via an arc or plasma faster than it can conduct away until a molten pool is achieved.
-On thin materials, <2.0mm, the heat source is moved along the joint leaving the melted metal to fuse together.
-To weld thicker materials it is necessary open the joint to a “vee” of around 90° and to add filler metal, usually in the form of a small diameter rod, which is added to the molten pool of metal to fill the “vee” and so achieve the required joint thickness.
+On thin materials, <2.0mm, the heat source is moved along the joint leaving the melted metal to fuse to.
+For thicker materials, a “vee” 90° is needed to add filler metal, which is added to the molten pool to fill the “vee”.

-This is a relatively slow process, with weld speeds of 20-30mm/min, and applies a substantial amount of heat to the top surface of the joint, resulting in distortion as the welded metal cools and shrinks.
+This is a slow process, with weld speeds of 20-30mm/min, and applies a lot of heat to the top surface, resulting in distortion as the welded metal cools and shrinks.

 Is EB welding equipment expensive and if so how does it compete with conventional welding?

 EB equipment is expensive; £300,000 to £2,000,000 is typical, subject to the size of machine.
-There are several areas where the advantages over alternative processes are so good that it is not difficult to justify the cost.
+There are many areas where the advantages justify the cost.

 What is the difference between EB and Laser welding?

-They are both high energy density welding processes.
-EB welding still produces the deepest high quality welds, but because it is normally carried out in a vacuum the size of the vacuum chamber limits the size of assemblies and speed of the overall weld cycle time.
+Both high energy density processes.
+EB welding produces the deepest high-quality welds, but the size of the vacuum chamber limits the size of assemblies and evacuation slows of speed of overall weld cycle time.